exastencil/porous/README.md

     $ porous server

 By default Porous will run at `loclahost:9292`.
 Now you can edit `pages/home.rb` or add more pages.
-Finally restart the server and refresh the page.
-Hot-reloading will be coming later.
+Files you modify will be reloaded so you can simply refresh the page in your browser.
+Hot-reloading will be coming later once WebSockets support is implemented.

 ### Running examples